momenh2004/openai_agents_sdk_full_course/03_get_api_keys/01_openai_api_key/README.md

 3. Save / Submit.

 **Tip:**
-SadaPay platform is good if you do not have Bank credit Card
+SadaPay platform is good if you do not have Bank Credit Card

 ---